tonyjurg/N1904addons/docs/features/ma{ind}_pf_flip.md

 ## Feature description

-for {numb}=0: Max function flip potential for base phrase according N1904-TF morphological tags.
+For {ind}=0: Max function flip potential for base phrase according N1904-TF morphological tags.

-for {numb} in range [1,12], inclusive: Max function flip potential for phrase based on Morpheus tag permutation {numb}.
+For {ind} in range [1,12], inclusive: Max function flip potential for phrase based on Morpheus tag permutation {numb}.

-{numb} can be in the range [0-12] inclusive.

 This is a Morpheus analysis data feature.